566 “me gusta”

 We usually have several volunteers in the spring, summer and fall, and have only one or two in the winter.

-This is a farm based on little machinery, most work is done by man and horsepower.
+This is a farm based on little machinery, most tasks are done by man and horsepower.
 We have chosen to do things in this way because we find life more enjoyable without unnessecary technology, and more satisfying to work with our own bodies, than rely on machines.
-This means that it's important that you are reasonably fit and are ready to work hard physically.
+This means that it's important that you are reasonably fit and are ready to help out hard physically.
+We take it for granted that you will treat this opportunity as seriously as any other, including paid opportunities.
+It's very important that our volunteers are top motivated no matter what assigment they are given.
 For those who want a more relaxed workaway- stay there are better suited places than this.
+We have experienced that very sociable people struggle if they are the only volunteer, so if you have such needs please make sure that you come at a time when we have several people here.

 Since there are a lot of volunteers that don't read the host presentation, we would like you to write the word "Allfadr" in your private message/host request to us.
 In your request we want you to tell us about yourself and why you want to come to our farm.